farakavco/Crow/README.md

 "text": intended message,

-"channel": destination Slack channel
+"channel": @destination Slack channel

 }

-In case of successful delivery to Slack, a response is received in the following format indicating the success of the sending operation:
+In case of successful delivery to Slack, a response is received in the following format indicating the success of the sending operation.
+The message is sent to the requested channel from SlackBot:

 {
-		"status": "ok"
+		"ok": "true",
+		"error": null
 	}

 	Else, a failure message is received including the details of the failure:

 {
-		"status": "failure",
+		"ok": "false",
-		"details": failure details
+		"error": failure details
 	}